Table of contents

 Einstein had a great quote that I reference when talking about Option #2: “You can’t solve problems with the same thinking that got you into them.”

 Another thought that I reference that correlates with Einstein’s quote is: “What is the definition of Insanity?
 Doing the same thing over and over expecting different results.”

-Option #3 (Do I want to remove post-it notes from the wall?) is the cheapest and most effective solution.
+Option #3 (Do I want to remove Post-it notes from the wall?) is the cheapest and most effective solution.
 This is the option to “Simplify” the process.
 In order to do this we must separate the “waste” in the process from steps that add value.
-We can then prioritize the wasteful steps by difficulty to reduce or eliminate them.
-As we reduce or eliminate steps, we add capacity, decrease operating costs and reduce chances for Statistics error The dual dimension of error statistics is p...
+We can then prioritize the wasteful steps by the difficulty to reduce or eliminate them.
+As we reduce or eliminate steps, we add Capacity refers to the maximum amount of work, output, or a ...
+Learn More..., decrease operating costs and reduce chances for Statistics error The dual dimension of error statistics is p...
 Learn More....

 Western Union Video (the Improved Process)

 The class then watches a short YouTube video of the First Data process once it was improved.
 The goal was to reduce the lead time by 75%.